MicrosoftDocs/ATADocs/ATPDocs/sensor-update.md

 The Azure ATP service is updated a few times a month with bug fixes, performance improvements, and new detections.
 Occasionally these updates require a corresponding update to the sensors.

 If you don't update your sensors, they may not be able to communicate with the Azure ATP cloud service, which can result in a degraded service.

+Authentication between your sensors and the Azure cloud service uses strong, certificate-based mutual authentication.

 Each update is tested and validated on all supported operating systems to cause minimal impact to your network and operations.